Query-Optimal and Sample-Optimal Quantum Algorithms for Estimating Fidelity to a Pure State: Introduction

-\textbf{Organization of this paper.} We give a formal definition of the purified quantum query access model and the problem statement of fidelity estimation in \cref{sec:def}.
+We give a formal definition of the purified quantum query access model and the problem statement of fidelity estimation in \cref{sec:def}.
 Then, we review previous approaches in \cref{sec:warmup} with their subroutines.
-In \cref{sec:algo}, we present our approach and its generalization.
-An implication of our results is discussed in \cref{sec:imp}.
-Lower bounds for fidelity estimation are given in \cref{sec:lb}.
+In \cref{sec:algo}, we present our query-optimal approach and its generalization, with an implication discussed in \cref{sec:imp}.
+In \cref{sec:sample}, we present our sample-optimal approach and its generalization.
+Lower bounds on both the query and sample complexities for fidelity estimation are discussed in \cref{sec:lb}.
 Finally, a brief discussion is drawn in \cref{sec:discussion}.